BlueBrain/eFEL/README.md

 News
 ====

+* 2021/08/25: We dropped support for Python 2.7.
+The eFEL code isn't automatically tested on 2.7 anymore.

 * 2016/01/17: We dropped support for Python 2.6.
 We're following the numpy and coverage module who also dropped support recently.
 For the moment eFEL still works with Python 2.6, you will just have to install the right (older) versions of the dependencies.
 The eFEL code isn't automatically tested on 2.6 anymore.